How To Grow Your Online (Teaching) Business Without Becoming a Self-Promoter

 For some it’s a refreshing awakening into a world of endless possibilities.
 Others simply don’t know where to start!

-This is to guarantee a maximum of flexibility and minimize certain financial or professional compromises one might face while working in a more conservative environment.
+The idea is to attain a maximum of flexibility and freedom, and minimize financial or professional compromises one might face while working in a more conservative environment.

 Sizing Up The Elephant

-Many people start out by registering in one of these online teaching marketplaces that claim to connect teachers looking for students with students looking for teachers.
-This is what I did, too.
+AS I’ve said, many people start out by registering in one of these online teaching marketplaces that claim to connect teachers looking for students with students looking for teachers.

 Sometimes you have to pay a fee just to get listed (don’t sign up!) and others are free but even then, after a while you begin to wonder why you are paying relatively high commissions while the marketplace provider doesn’t really seem to be doing anything!